scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 10 minutes

 Draw out the secrets of magical items or objects you touch.
 Make a spellcasting roll against 2 bad dice.
-For the duration you add the successes from your roll to any Lore check you make to identify or understand an object or magical item you touch.
+For the duration you add the successes from your roll to any Lore challenge you make to identify or understand an object or magical item you touch.
 You learn the properties of any magic item when you succeed on a Lore challenge.

 Add an enhanced die for every level cast above 1st.